 Why You Should Apply a Release Management Process (aka the Good Sh*t)

-If you could take out the guesswork and increase productivity by the hour, who would argue that release planning is unnecessary?
+If you could take out the guesswork and increase productivity by the hour, who would argue that Agile release planning is unnecessary?

 Here are noteworthy benefits that come from implementing a release management strategy: